-Remove the milk mixture from heat and mix in the gelatin, stirring well for one minute.
+- Remove the milk mixture from the heat and mix in the gelatin, stirring well for one minute.
 Cover your pan and let it sit for 5 to 10 minutes so that the tea steeps.
-Then if using tea bags, squeeze them and discard them.
+Then, if using tea bags, squeeze them and discard them.
 If using loose tea leaves, pour the mixture through a fine-mesh strainer to remove the leaves.

-Pour the milk mixture into 6 ramekins and put them into the fridge.
+- Pour the milk mixture into six ramekins and put them in the fridge.
 Let them chill for at least 5 hours, or till the panna cotta has set.

 3. Energy-boosting Green Tea Cake

 Traditional pound cake just got a makeover!
-This fabulous recipe serves 6 people.
+This fabulous recipe serves six people.

 Ingredients (This recipe serves 6 people.)

-Preheat the oven to 350F.
-Grease and flour a cake pan (9-inch circular), or use a Dutch oven (like the one at this online store).
+- Preheat the oven to 350°F. Grease and flour a cake pan (9-inch circular), or use a Dutch oven.

-Combine the flour and baking powder in a separate bowl, then add it to the butter and sugar mixture.
+- Combine the flour and baking powder in a separate bowl, then add them to the butter and sugar mixture.
 Mix well.

-Let your pretty cake cool inside the pan for about 10 minutes before removing it to a cake rack.
-Allow your fresh cake to cool on a rack for a further 30 minutes.
+- Let your pretty cake cool inside the pan for about 10 minutes before removing it to a cake rack.
+Allow your fresh cake to cool on a rack for another 30 minutes.

 Related Articles You May Be Interested